kelvin1794/simple_wiki/README.md

 ## Development
-Once installed Docker, start the project with VS Code inside the pre-defined containers with `./devcontainer`
+Once installed Docker, start the project with VS Code inside the pre-defined containers with `./devcontainer` To view and run notebook, we can manually install `ipykernel`.
+This is not always needed so we don't need to include it in the build.

 ## Deployment
 This project is build for container deployment.